darrenlavery91/demo_templates/README.md

 I'm always experimenting and adding new tools or improvements.
 Feel free to contribute!
 Fork the repo, create a branch, and submit your changes via pull request.

+I ahve only tested this really on MACOS, but if you are using windows, best would be run ansible from WSL.

 Happy building! 🛠️

 ---